kaapana/kaapana/docs/source/api_documentation/api_operators.rst

 DICOM operators
 --------------------------

-We have multiple operators that can handle and manage dicom data on the platform.
+We provide a range of operators designed to handle and manage DICOM data efficiently.
-You can use these operators e.g. to modify dicom tags, to send or delete dicom data within the internal PACS or to resample dicom data.
-Most of these operators take dicom data as input.
+These operators offer various capabilities, such as modifying DICOM tags, generating DICOM data from binaries or JSON, and much more.

 Bin2DcmOperator
 ****************